 The majority of our data shows business as usual.
 A standard claim has a star shape – with a central case with a small number of policies, individuals and other identifiers.

 However, we can also see areas (in the top left) that show unusual connectivity.
 An analyst would explore this in more detail, using investigative techniques to understand the behaviors involved and whether or not it conceals fraud.

-These two techniques – investigation and detection – are used in all fraud management functions.
-In combination with powerful graph visualization tools they help build a robust fraud process.
+These two techniques – investigation and detection – are used in all enterprise fraud management functions.
+In combination with powerful link analysis tools they help build a robust fraud process.